Alberta Gay: Final years, divorce and death

 Following her son's murder, Alberta Gaye filed for divorce from her husband after 49 years of marriage.
-Two days later, however, she posted a bond to bail him out of jail after his arrest for their son's murder, because she still sympathized with him and didn't believe he should suffer any longer.
+Two days later, however, she posted a bond to bail him out of jail after his arrest for their son's murder, because she still sympathized with him and did not believe he should suffer any longer.
 At her son's funeral, she kissed her son on his forehead.
 Alberta struggled with bone cancer for the remainder of her life and was taken care of by her daughter Jeanne at her Burbank home.
 In 1986, Alberta founded the Marvin P. Gaye Jr. Memorial Foundation in dedication to her son to help people with drug and alcohol problems.
 Before the memorial opened, however, she died on May 8, 1987, at St. Joseph Medical Center in Burbank, California, after years of suffering from bone cancer, at the age of 74.